NewDark90/privacy-coins-2021/post/tech-overview.md

 ## Privacy Tech Overview

 Before going into individual coins and implementations, I'm going to briefly go over the technology that powers most of them.
-If there's a unique tech for a coin, it probably won't be here and instead touched on in the coin itself I'm basing my Pros and Cons on the [firo tech comparison guide](https://firo.org/guide/privacy-technology-comparison.html).
+If there's a unique tech for a coin, it probably won't be here and instead touched on in the coin information itself.
+I'm basing my Pros and Cons on the [firo tech comparison guide](https://firo.org/guide/privacy-technology-comparison.html).
 It's not perfect and the source is technically biased, but it's one of the better comprehensive guides and a good starting point.

 ### **Coin-Joins/Mixers/Tumblers**